anvaka/query-state/README.md

 // Now the query string will have `answer=42` part in it. console.log(window.location.hash.indexOf('answer=42')) // prints value > 0.

+// You can also set multiple values at once: qs.set({
+  name: 'Haddaway',
+  song: 'What is love?'
+});

+// NOTE: The call above merges new properties.
+It appends two new properties to
+// the current query string
 ```

 ## defaults